507: I Accuse My Parents

 I’m just gonna run away.
 I got peanut butter, and underwear, and that’s all I need.

 Stand-up comic Steve Martin’s first starring film role was in the 1979 movie The Jerk, in which he played a rags-to-riches-back-to-rags character named Navin Johnson.
 In his fall from wealth, he becomes a drunk and staggers out of his mansion, taking with him various random items such as a chair, an ashtray, and a remote control.
+With each item, he tearfully declares "And that's all I need!"

 Well, I’m gonna run away to Kansas and become a ventriloquist.